en

 Mimo Jinja Hydrandreas

-This small shrine is very popular for its annual festival called Bisai Ajisai Festival.
+This small shrine is very popular for its annual Bisai Ajisai Festival.
 During this festival, more than 8,000 hydrangea shrubs from 70 different varieties bloom around the shrine.

-And in addition to the flowering hydrangea bushes, every year, the Temizuya (a small basin of water located at the entrance to Shinto shrines where you can purify yourself before entering) is filled with colorful hydrangea flowers.
-The flower-filled water basin is a trendy location with thousands of people visiting every year to take pictures.
+In addition to the blooming hydrangea bushes, the Temizuya (a small basin of water located at the entrance to Shinto shrines for purification) is filled with colorful hydrangea flowers every year.
+The flower-filled water basin is a popular spot, attracting thousands of visitors annually to take pictures.

 Mimo Jinja (御裳神社)